What do we do? » Advocacy

 • They understand and appreciate speech-language therapists' contribution to the health and well-being of New Zealanders and the value our members generate.

-• NZSTA is in a strong position to propose practical solutions to the adverse issues affecting our members and clients to key influencers and policy decision-makers.
+• NZSTA is in a strong position to propose practical solutions to the adverse issues affecting our members and clients, as well as to key influencers and policy decision-makers.

 View Our submissions